-Canada has been represented in Cameroon since 1962 by the High Commission of Canada in Yaoundé.
-Cameroon has also been represented by a High Commission in Ottawa since 1962.
+Since 1962, Canada is represented in Cameroon by the High Commission of Canada in Yaoundé.
+Canada also has an Honorary Consul in Douala.
+Cameroun is represented in Canada, since 1962, by a High Commission in Ottawa.

-From the start, the two countries have maintained friendly bilateral relations.
-They cooperate within multilateral organizations such as the International Organization of La Francophonie and the Commonwealth.
-Economic prosperity, the promotion of democratic values, respect for human rights, good governance and regional security are pillars of the bilateral relations between the countries, and Canada encourages concrete efforts in these areas.
+The two countries enjoy friendly bilateral relations.
+They collaborate in multilateral fora such as the Organisation internationale de la Francophonie and the Commonwealth.
+Economic prosperity, the promotion of democratic values, the respect for human rights, good governance and regional security are the pillars of the bilateral relations between the two countries.
+Canada encourages the practical efforts made in those areas.

-After 50 years of bilateral relations, the relationship between Cameroon and Canada has evolved from that of donor-recipient to that of trading partners.
-The signing of Letters of Intent for a Foreign Investment Protection and Promotion Agreement (FIPA) in Toronto in March 2013 reflects this evolution.
-A Double Taxation Agreement, between Canada and Cameroon, has been in effect since January 1, 1988.
+After over half a century of bilateral relations between the two countries, Cameroon and Canada have moved from a donor-beneficiary relationship to one of trade partners.
+That change was perfectly illustrated by the signing of a Foreign Investment Promotion and Protection Agreement (FIPA) in Toronto on March 3, 2014.
+Furthermore, a Double Taxation Treaty between Canada and Cameroon has been in place since January 1, 1988.

 Though modest, trade relations between the two countries are well established.
-Cameroon is Canada's second-largest trading partner in Central Africa.
-Canadian exports totalled $39.5 million, and imports $11.2 million in 2012.
-Canadian companies in Cameroon are mainly involved in the education, infrastructure, mining and energy sectors.
+In 2013, Cameroon was Canada's number one trading partner in Central Africa.
+Exports from Canada amounted to some $44.5 million and imports, at nearly $9 million.
+Canadian companies are primarily active in the education, infrastructure, mining and energy sectors.

-Although CIDA’s bilateral program ended in August 2011, Cameroon continues to receive Canadian assistance through regional and multilateral initiatives.
-CIDA provides support through its multilateral partners working in the country, such as the World Bank, the African Development Bank, UNDP, UNICEF, the World Food Programme (WFP), the Global Fund to Fight Aids, Tuberculosis and Malaria, and the Global Partnership for Education.
+Canada is also providing support through its multilateral partners working in the country, such as the World Bank, the African Development Bank, the UNDP, UNICEF, the World Food Programme (WFP), the Global Fund to Fight AIDS, Tuberculosis and Malaria, and the Partnership for Education.

-In 2006, Cameroon achieved the completion point of the International Monetary Fund’s and World Bank’s Heavily Indebted Poor Country (HIPC) Initiative.
-In accordance with this initiative, Canada cancelled Cameroon's bilateral debt of $221 million.
+In 2006, Cameroon reached the completion point of the Heavily Indebted Poor Countries Initiative (HIPC) of the International Monetary Fund and the World Bank.
+In accordance with that initiative, Canada cancelled Cameroon's $221-million bilateral debt.

-Canada continues to fund local projects through the Canada Fund for Local Initiatives (CFLI), which is managed by the High Commission of Canada in Yaoundé.
-Canada also awards scholarships through the Canadian Francophonie Scholarship Program.
+Canada continues to fund local projects through the Canada Fund for Local Initiatives (CFLI), managed by the High Commission of Canada in Yaoundé.
+Canada also awards scholarships through the Canadian Francophonie Scholarships Program.

 *Note: To view the PDF version of a document you may require Acrobat Reader available free of charge from Adobe or other software capable of viewing PDF files.
 An accessible version of Acrobat Reader, which includes support for screen readers, is also available.
 Alternatively, you can convert a PDF file to HTML or ASCII text by using one of Adobe's conversion services.